JonasMok/time_series_patient_numbers_ex/README.md

 From the graph, it is possible to recognise a time series pattern in our dataset.
 So, let's decompose

-### Decomposition
+# Decomposition

-The purpose of decomposition methods is try to identify two sub components of the dataset:
+The purpose of decomposition methods is identify the sub components of the dataset:

 - trend-cycle: The trend-cycle represents longer term changes in the series (trend and cyclical components)

 - seasonal factor: it relates to a 'constant' fluctuations with periodic length.
 For instance, temperature along the year as a seasonal behaviour according with the month

+- random: containing anything else in the time series

 ```
 decomp_1 <- decompose(dt_1, type = 'additive')